From fat-free to sugar-free, paleo to keto, diet trends come and go. But there’s one diet that’s likely here to stay: the gluten-free diet.

 What Is Celiac Disease?

 Celiac disease is a common genetic autoimmune condition, meaning the immune system, which helps the body fight disease, is attacking itself.
-People with celiac have an immune system reaction to gluten, a protein in wheat, barley, and rye.
+People with celiac have an immune reaction to gluten, a protein in wheat, barley, and rye.
 When they eat foods that contain gluten, they develop irritation in the gut that can lead to problems with digestion and nutrient deficiencies, according to gastroenterologist Dennis Kumral, MD.

 Celiac Disease Symptoms